AdaCore/training_material/courses/ada_essentials/050_array_types/04-strings.rst

 .. note::

-  Ada does not use escape characters in strings
+  Ada string literals do not use backslash-style escape sequences

 .. container:: speakernote